 24. Letting go and letting things be is sometimes best.
 While I’m still totally lost and unsure of where I’m going and what I’m doing, I’ve decided that easing up is better than forcing it.
 Trying to define and decide and figure everything out is doing nothing for me and a friend recently suggested that little steps are perfectly fine.
 This revelation isn’t really new but it’s something I seem to always forget and rediscover on an annual basis – going back to nonetofigo (no need to figure it out, it’s a thing, don’t question it), doing one thing at a time and believing that it will all become clear and that things will reveal themselves naturally.

 25. Different types of love are possible.
-Alright, I’ll be honest, I stole this line from Dark Island Disk off of Radiohead’s new album (did Thom know I needed this beautiful collection of songs last year?) but the words are perfectly true.
+Alright, I’ll be honest, I stole this line from Desert Island Disk off of Radiohead’s new album (did Thom know I needed this beautiful collection of songs last year?) but the words are perfectly true.
 We can love and be loved in so many different ways, yet I think we often feel constrained by the concept of a traditional love story.
 It’s not always boy-meets-girl-they-fall-in-love-they-break-up-they-get-back-together-and-live-happily-ever-after.
 It can be complicated or obvious or challenging or simple or hard or fun or gut-wrenching or thrilling or feel both right and wrong and everywhere in between.
 It can be different from one day to the next and it can change with alarming frequency.
 And in all these different types of love – whether confusing or crystal clear – there is still a persistent and underlying joy in the act of loving.
 Thom!!
 How do you always know!?

 26. Marriage and babies are starting to make me feel like a grown up.
 Let’s be clear.
 I’m not married.
 I have no babies.
 I don’t think either of those things are anywhere close to possible in my current world but seeing people around me going down that road definitely makes all us big kids seem a little bit more adult.
 It’s totally weird.